jfoste81/textFileEncryption/README.md

 # textFileEncryption
-Encrypts an streamed file based on Caesar cipher.
+Encrypts or Decrypts a streamed file based on Caesar cipher.
 Outputs encrypted File